anindyaaipm/nodes-of-travel/content/blog/wonders-of-canada-west-coast.md

 ---
 ## Magical Vancouver and Pacific Coast

-Imagine yourself to be a popular YouTuber or Travel Vlogger with 100000 subscribers… write a script about a Pacific Coast escapade experience and an itinerary of 4 days.
-Take into consideration the following itinerary.

-“The Pacific Coast was in my list for a long time .. it was after our Maritimes trip and gave us such a varied perspective about the two coastal landscapes … we thought we saw the best during our Atlantic trip that mother nature has to offer , but we held on our nerves ,as we witnessed Pacific  coast with amazement , as the serenity of the mountains kissing the ocean unfurled before our eyes.
+The Pacific Coast was in my list for a long time .. it was after our Maritimes trip and gave us such a varied perspective about the two coastal landscapes … we thought we saw the best during our Atlantic trip that mother nature has to offer , but we held on our nerves ,as we witnessed Pacific  coast with amazement , as the serenity of the mountains kissing the ocean unfurled before our eyes.

 ## Day 1: Reaching Vancouver
 we took an early morning fight from Toronto Pearson to Vancouver.